bioinf/Sibelia/C-SIBELIA.md

 shown in VCF file on the first lines using breakends (see specification of the VCF format for reference) which are located arbitrarily within the first sequence from the reference genome.
-However, this way of reporting such variants may be unconvenient, so if you want to see unmapped insertions in a simple text format, use the key:
+However, this way of reporting such variants may be unconvenient, so if you want to see unmapped insertions in the FASTA format, use the key:

 	-u <file name> or --unmapped <file name>

-With the "-u" key set, novel insertions are written in the file <file name> in form of a table with columns depicting sequence ID, position in that sequence and the novel insertion fragment itself.

 Technical parameters
 ====================